info@rubertpartners.com |

 Introduction to Disciplinary Sanctions in the UAE

 Disciplinary sanctions in the UAE private sector are regulated by Federal Decree-Law No. 33 of 2021 (the “Labour Law”) and its Executive Regulations (Cabinet Resolution No. 1 of 2022).
-Together, they set out which penalties an employer may impose, when a temporary suspension is allowed, and the due-process steps you must follow before any sanction takes effect.
+Together, they set out which penalties an employer may impose, when a temporary suspension is allowed, and the due-process steps that must be followed before any sanction takes effect.

 What the Labour Law says (Articles 39–41)

-Article 39 lists the disciplinary penalties an employer may apply, escalating from written notice and warning to wage deduction, suspension without pay for up to 14 days, deprivation of bonus/promotion, and termination (with EOSB preserved).
-Article 41 bars double punishment for the same violation and limits sanctions for off-duty conduct to cases related to work.
+Article 39 lists the disciplinary penalties an employer may apply, escalating from written notice and warning to wage deduction, suspension without pay for up to 14 days, deprivation of bonus or promotion, and termination (with end-of-service benefits preserved).
+Article 41 prohibits double punishment for the same violation and limits sanctions for off-duty conduct to cases related to work.

 Temporary suspension during investigations (Article 40)

-Separately from disciplinary penalties, Article 40 allows an investigatory suspension for up to 30 days at 50% paywhile you conduct a disciplinary investigation.
-If no case is established (or a warning only is issued), the withheld pay must be returned.
+Separately from disciplinary penalties, Article 40 allows an investigatory suspension for up to 30 days at 50% pay while a disciplinary investigation is conducted.
+If no case is established, or only a warning is issued, the withheld pay must be reimbursed.

-Due-process: How disciplinary sanctions in the UAE must be imposed (Executive Regulations, Article 24)
+Due process for disciplinary sanctions (Executive Regulations, Article 24)

-Before any penalty: inform the worker in writing of the charge, hear their statement/defence, investigate, and record the file; notify the worker in writing of the decision and any repeat-offence consequences.
+- Before any sanction, inform the worker in writing of the charge, hear their defence, conduct an investigation, and document the file.
+Notify the worker in writing of the decision and any consequences for repeat violations.

-Provide an internal grievance route and communicate the outcome.
+- Provide an internal grievance mechanism and communicate the outcome.

 Work rules you must publish (Executive Regulations, Article 14)